DFE-Digital/get-into-teaching-app/app/views/content/ways-to-train.md

 Some training programmes like 'school direct (salaried)' and 'postgraduate teaching apprenticeships' offer a salary.

-You spend less time in academic learning than you would on a university-led course.
+You spend less time learning about the theory of teaching than you would in [university-led training](/ways-to-train#go-back-to-university-as-a-postgraduate-student).

-Many courses give you a PGCE or PGDE in addition to QTS.
+Despite the focus on training as you teach, many 'school direct (salaried)' courses give you a PGCE or PGDE (an academic qualification) in addition to QTS.

+Courses typically take one year but you may be able to study part-time.

 [Teach First](https://www.teachfirst.org.uk/) also offers a salary.
-It's a 2-year programme leading to a PGDE and qualified teacher status.
+It's a 2-year programme leading to a PGDE and QTS.

 <dl>
   <div class="training-option">